rackspace/php-opencloud/README.md

 There is a complete (auto-generated) API reference manual in the docs/api directory.
 Start with docs/api/index.html.

 See the [HOWTO.md](php-opencloud/blob/master/HOWTO.md) file for instructions on regenerating the documentation and running tests.

 See the [smoketest.php](php-opencloud/blob/master/smoketest.php) file for some simple, working examples.
 This is a test we run before builds to ensure that all the core functionality is still working after code changes.

 The [samples/](php-opencloud/tree/master/samples/) directory has a collection of tested, working sample code.
-Note that these may create objects in your cloud that you could be charged for.
+Note that these may create objects in your cloud for which you could be charged.

 Support and Feedback
 --------------------